 The travertines are located in the town of Pamukkale, easily accessible by bus from Selçuk (3 hours) and Fethiye (4 hours) although most buses will drop you off at Denizli from which you must take a short ride on a mini van to reach Pamukkale itself.

-Entrance fee to the main site of Pamukkale is 20 TL (7 euros) and it includes entrance to the Hellenistic ruins of Hierapolis (which were in renovation when I visited so I decided to skip them).
+The entrance fee to the main site of Pamukkale is 20 TL (7 euros) and it includes entrance to the Hellenistic ruins of Hierapolis (which were in renovation when I visited so I decided to skip them).

-Mud baths, hot springs and the Hierapolis
+Mud Baths, Hot Springs and the Hierapolis

 The hike to the top is an easy one that takes you about 20 minutes depending on the traffic of people walking up and down.